Sine-Mthembu/Sine-Mthembu/README.md

-<h1 align="center">Hello, World! 👋, I'm Sinegugu Mthembu</h1>
+<h1 align="center">Hi, There! 👋, I'm Sinegugu Mthembu</h1>

 <h4 align="center">🔬 Tech & Nuclear Physics Enthusiast  🌠 Astro Explorer </h4>

 <h3 align="center">Welcome to my cosmic corner on GitHub! 🌌 As a passionate nuclear physics Ph.D. student with a burning curiosity for the universe.
-My academic journey revolves around the intricate dance of subatomic particles, unraveling the mysteries of the atomic nucleus.</h3>
+My academic journey revolves around the intricate dance of subatomic particles, unraveling the mysteries of the atomic nucleus.
+I am actively learning data science and machine learning, focusing on practical applications through hands-on projects that demonstrate my analytical and programming skills. </h3>

-- 🔭 I’m currently working on **The excited states in the moderately deformed triaxial 193Au in**
+- 🔭 I’m currently working on **The excited states in the moderately deformed triaxial in 193Au**

 - My analysis in done in ROOT/C++, Excel and Python.

-- 🌱 I’m currently learning about **Artificial Intelligence, Machine learning and Cosmology**
+- 🌱 I’m currently learning about **Power Bi and Machine learning**

 - 📝 My academic articles are listed on [https://www.researchgate.net/profile/Sinegugu-Mthembu](https://www.researchgate.net/profile/Sinegugu-Mthembu)